 The boards listed on this PDF represent where your position notice may appear in some capacity to assist with diversity outreach.

 A: Academic units are responsible for the content of the ads they create for faculty positions.
 Information and guidance regarding job ads can be found on the Provost website.
-The Office of Diversity and Inclusion can also provide helpful guidance on formatting ads so that they are written to aid in accurate dispositioning.
+The Office for Equity, Diversity, and Inclusion can also provide helpful guidance on formatting ads so that they are written to aid in accurate dispositioning.
 The standard University affirmative action statement will be automatically added to every posted requisition on the University career website, join.pitt.edu, and therefore should not be included in a job ad.
 However, academic units must add the following standard University affirmative action statement to all external advertisements: The University of Pittsburgh is an Affirmative Action/ Equal Opportunity Employer and values equality of opportunity, human dignity and diversity, EOE, including disability/vets.

 Q: Can academic units access a link to include in online and print ads directing candidates to their posted requisition that is on the University’s job board, join.pitt.edu?